Laboratory Studies

 The anion gap will most likely be normal, but in acute toluene intoxication, an elevated anion gap can be present.
 The presence of an anion gap, especially if associated with a profound acidosis in a patient appearing intoxicated, however, should prompt an evaluation for other etiologies (eg, methanol, ethylene glycol, salicylates).

-Testing of the hepatic transaminase levels should be performed, as these can be elevated following hydrocarbon ingestion (particularly the halogenated hydrocarbons).
+Testing of hepatic transaminase levels should be performed, as these can be elevated following hydrocarbon ingestion (particularly the halogenated hydrocarbons).

 A serum creatine kinase (CK) level should be obtained, as acute rhabdomyolysis has been reported in association with isolated hydrocarbon intoxication.